 In handling complaints or disclosures, the Québec Ombudsman hears the parties concerned and examines the situation rigorously and objectively.

 When it investigates, the Québec Ombudsman can require all the information or documents it considers necessary.
 It may also summon a person to testify.
 Furthermore, public organizations are obliged to cooperate with the Québec Ombudsman.

 The Québec Ombudsman issues its recommendations after a rigorous and impartial investigation conducted by experienced investigators using a proven method.

 To make a disclosure in complete confidentiality, contact us.

-We send an acknowledgement of receipt within five working days of our first contact with you.
-Then we assess whether an investigation is warranted.
-If, after looking into the disclosure, we feel that there is no reason for proceeding any further, we will inform you of this in writing.
+If a disclosure is considered admissible, the Québec Ombudsman carries out an audit to determine whether an investigation is warranted.
+After the audit, if it feels that there is no reason to go any further, it will inform you of this in writing.
 There is a 60-day time frame for the audit and the decision to conduct an investigation.
-If we decide to conduct an investigation, we commit to doing all we can to complete it within six months after we have received the disclosure.
+If we decide to conduct an investigation, we commit to doing all we can to complete it within 12 months after we have received the disclosure.

 You will be notified as soon as handling of the disclosure is completed.

 For information about our service commitments, see our Service Statement.

 At the end of the audit or investigation, the Québec Ombudsman must report its conclusions to the highest ranking administrative official within the public body concerned by the disclosure.

 If the wrongdoing proves to be founded, we release the outcome of the investigation if the identity of the whistleblower can be protected and he or she can be protected from reprisal.